JGonnermann/JGonnermann.github.io/content/legal/index.md

 14195 Berlin
 Germany

-## Liability for Content
+###Responsibility for Content

-The contents of our pages have been created with the utmost care.
-However, we cannot guarantee the contents’ accuracy, completeness, or topicality.
-As service providers, we are liable for our content on these pages in accordance with applicable law.
+Content on this site has been prepared with the greatest care.
+Nevertheless, I cannot guarantee that it is accurate, complete, or up to date.
+As the service provider, I am responsible for my own content pursuant to § 7 (1) TMG.
+According to §§ 8–10 TMG, I am not obligated to monitor transmitted or stored third-party information or to investigate circumstances that may indicate unlawful activity.

-## Liability for Links
+###Liability for Links

-Our offer contains links to external websites.
-We have no influence on the contents of these websites; therefore we cannot guarantee for these contents.
-The providers or administrators of linked websites are always responsible for their own contents.
+This website includes links to external websites operated by third parties, over whose content I have no control.
+Therefore, I assume no liability for such external content.
+The respective provider or operator of the linked pages is solely responsible for their content.

+###Copyright Notice
+All content on this website, including text, images, and other materials, is protected by German copyright law.
+Any form of reproduction, modification, distribution, or usage beyond what is permitted by copyright legislation requires prior written authorization from the respective rights holder.